CharlieInRain/docs-site/docs/smart-chain/developer/fullnode.md

-# How to Run A Fullnode on Binance Smart Chain
+# How to Run A Fullnode on BNB Smart Chain

 ## Fullnodes Functions